Centigrade/ngtx/docs/HARNESSES.md

 > ### Pro Tip!
 >
-> To make the most of it, combine them with ngtx' [declarative testing api][declarativetests]!
+> To make the most of it, combine them with ngtx' [declarative testing api][goodtests]!

 ## Use Component Test-APIs (aka "Component Harnesses")